 Maybe you’ve heard of content marketing before, and maybe you have’t.
 So for the sake of making sure we are speaking a common language, I want to provide a definition.
 The Content Marketing Institute defines content marketing as follows:

 Content marketing is a marketing technique of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience — and, ultimately, to drive profitable customer action.

 This blog is an example of content marketing.
 I’m providing you practical information about different ways to manage your clients, cases, and law practice.
-I’m not selling you something every day, but I do hope to provide you enough value that you will see additional value in buying my book, Building a Better Law Practice.
+I’m not selling you something every day, but I do hope to provide you enough value that you will see additional value in buying my book, Stop Putting Out Fires.
 As concerns your practice, your content marketing should be done with the goal of attracting potential clients and providing them with information that will identify their problems for them and show them you have the expertise to resolve their issues.

 To help discuss content market in a law firm context, I reached out to Karin Conroy of Conroy Creative Counsel, who helps lawyers with their websites.
 You can see from the image on the right side of the screen that she’s an ad partner for this blog, and that’s because I believe in her message.
 Below are Karin’s thoughts about how you can best utilize content marketing for your law practice.

 1. In what ways is content marketing a long-game approach to success?